sylvainsf/sunspot_mongomapper/README.md

 sunspot_mongomapper
 ====

-A Sunspot wrapper for MongoMapper
+A Sunspot wrapper for MongoMapper based on the excellent wrapper for Mongoid written by jugyo.

 Install
 ----